MichaelLarocca/blog-michael-jude-larocca/posts/2024/12-24/javascriptmas-2024-week-4.md

 ---

 ###### *Are you now interested in participating in this year's Scrimba's JavaScriptmas?
 Have you already participated in last year's Scrimba's JavaScriptmas?
-Please share the article and comment*
+Please share the article and comment!*